Relocation

 Start with the uncomfortable fact: there is no retirement visa

 Japan has no visa category you can apply for simply because you want to retire there.
-Every realistic plan starts from a residence status that exists for another reason — and most people who successfully retire in Japan already hold one.
+Every realistic plan starts from a residence status that exists for another reason, and most people who successfully retire in Japan already hold one.
+This article is the honest gut-check on whether the move is right for you; for the full step-by-step sequence across visas, healthcare, housing, and money, work from the how to retire in Japan as a senior hub.

 The common routes: permanent residence earned through prior years of living in Japan; a spouse visa where the partner is Japanese or a permanent resident; long-term resident status from family circumstances; or, for some, continuing a work-based status into late career and converting to permanent residence before retiring.
 A long-stay sightseeing status exists for nationals of some countries with substantial savings, but it is capped at about a year and does not lead to residence.
-If none of these fit, the honest answer is that retiring in Japan may not be available to you — and it is better to learn that from an immigration professional at the start than after the house hunt.
+The permanent residence route is the one most aspiring retirees underestimate: the standard requirement is ten continuous years living in Japan with at least five of them on a work or residence-based status, so it is a plan you start in your forties or fifties, not at retirement.
+A spouse of a Japanese national or permanent resident can apply far sooner, after roughly three years of marriage with one year of residence in Japan.
+Examiners also look at independent livelihood and a clean payment record for taxes, pension, and health insurance, and they expect time spent outside Japan to stay modest, generally under about 100 days a year.
+If none of these fit, retiring in Japan may simply not be available to you, and it is better to learn that from an immigration professional at the start than after the house hunt.

 Healthcare is the good news